Venue to be announced

 Ben Ashwell is the editor at IR Magazine and Corporate Secretary, covering investor relations, governance, risk and compliance.
 Prior to this, he was the founder and editor of Executive Talent, the global quarterly magazine from the Association of Executive Search and Leadership Consultants.
 Before moving to the US, Ben was the vice president and editor at Executive Grapevine, overseeing a daily news website, ten annual supplements and HR Grapevine, the UK’s leading HR and talent management magazine.
 In his spare time, Ben writes fiction, poetry and arts and culture reviews.
 Eyewear Publishing recently named him in their list of the Best New British and Irish Poets.

 Attendees at this event are leading Governance, IR and sustainability practitioners from across the globe.
-Some of those attending this year include:
+2019 attendees included:

 |Attendee Title||Attendee Company||Attendee Title||Attendee Company|